-Lecture XX: Probabilistic classifiers and linear discriminant analysis
+[October 19] Lecture 5: Probabilistic classifiers and linear discriminant analysis

 Bayes rule.
 Naive Bayes classifier.
 Maximum a posteriori estimation.
 Linear discriminant analysis (LDA).

-Lecture XX: Non-parametric learning and nearest neighbor methods
+[November 9] Lecture 6: Non-parametric learning and nearest neighbor methods

 Introduction to non-parametric learning methods.
 Distance and similarity metrics.
 Nearest neighbor algorithms.